Bill Kent Library

 The library supports the research and teaching activities of the Prato Consortium for Medieval and Renaissance Studies.

 You can consult the Bill Kent Library catalogue online.

 The late Russell Foreman's library comprises over 540 books published in the nineteenth and twentieth centuries on a wide range of subjects, especially classic works of literature, history and geography.

 Kindly donated by Mary Foreman, the collection gives students and researchers an insight into her author husband's cultural formation.
 You can learn more about the Foreman Collection on our timeline.

-To arrange to access these collections, please contact the Manager.
+To access these collections, please contact the Manager.